foundry-vtt-community/wiki.js/development/api/canvas.md

   - interface
 - overlay

 Almost all canvas layers are drawn as part of the `interface` group, with the exception being the `weather` layer which is drawn as part of the `primary` group.
+These layers largely represent the various canvas documents - `tiles`, `notes`, `lighting`, etc., with the additional ones being `controls`, `grid`, and `weather`.
+As each layer is drawn, it draws any objects contained in it, such as the associated placeable object for the embedded documents in the viewed scene.

 ---
 ## API Interactions